LodewykRoux/LodewykRoux/README.md

 - 👋 Hi, I’m @LodewykRoux
 - 👀 I’m interested in Api and Mobile development
 - 🌱 I’m currently learning Flutter and Go
-- 💞️ I’m looking to collaborate on my own for now
 - 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/lodewyk-roux-a6b735190/

 <!---